-University of Houston Clear Lake may provide both University and College Examination Exemptions.
-The university will waive graduate test score requirement for applicants with conferred academic doctorate degrees, from accredited U.S. institutions (e.g., Ph.D. or Ed.D.).
-Graduate score exemptions will also apply to applicants who have earned other doctorate degrees such as M.D., D.D.S. or J.D. degrees, who are also licensed to practice in the United States.
+University of Houston Clear Lake may provide both university and college examination exemptions.
+UHCL will waive graduate test score requirements for applicants with conferred academic doctorate degrees from accredited U.S. institutions (e.g., Ph.D. or Ed.D.).
+Graduate score exemptions will also apply to applicants who have earned other doctorate degrees such as M.D., D.D.S. or J.D. degrees, and who are also licensed to practice in the United States.

-Applicants who do not meet the university waivers, may meet requirements for some college or departmental graduate test score waivers, as follows:
+Applicants who do not meet the university waivers may meet requirements for some college or departmental graduate test score waivers, as follows: